Mico27/gbs-ActorByIndexPlugin/README.md

 ---

+## Project Setup

+1. Add **Actor Get Index To Variable** wherever you have a real actor reference (typically an actor's *On Init*, or a custom script that receives the actor as an argument), and store the index in a variable.
+2. From any other script, call the matching **By Index** event and feed it that variable.

-## Example: actor self-reference in an attached script
+### Example: actor self-reference in an attached script

 ```
 On Init: